Start Python® at the operating system prompt.

 exit or the

-If you exit Python with an engine still running, Python automatically stops the engine and its MATLAB process.
+If you exit Python with an engine still running, then Python automatically stops the engine and its MATLAB process.

 Start the engine and pass the options as an input argument string